-A manual or hydraulic winch is used to lower the swing-out.
-The cable is routed through the hoist and attached by a hook to the swing-out.
+A winch is located on the side of the main conveyor tube.
+The cable is routed through the hoist and attached by a hook to the front of the hopper.

-If equipped with a hydraulic winch.
-The valve, controlling the winch may be located at the corner of the main conveyor, or on the swingout tube.
+A manual winch is standard, but a hydraulic one is available.
+The valve, controlling the winch may be located at the corner of the main conveyor, or on tube of the swing-out.

-Winch/Transport Hooks:
+Transport Hooks:

-Use the winch hook (a) to raise the swing-out off the ground.
-Attach both transport hooks (b) to relieve pressure from the winch.
+When the swing-out is raised off the ground, using the winch hook (b).
+Attach both transport hooks (a) to either of the hopper frame.